 The Porsche Club Top Ten Shootout was a blast, and we all took turns driving the same car, this year a Nissan Altima.
 Nothing to write home about here, as NMS-North took 9th out of ten.
 Oh well, no trip to the hospital this year, so let's call it a victory!

-At October's autocross, we had a dry morning followed by a wet afternoon, so with a reasonable few runs in the dry, took 4th place PAX for the day, with no faster times in the wet.
-Holding 4th PAX for the year, a good improvement over last year with one event to go!
+At October's regular autocross, we had a dry morning followed by a wet afternoon, so with a few reasonable runs in the dry, took 4th place PAX for the day, with no faster times in the wet.
+Now holding 4th PAX for the year, a good improvement over last year with one event to go!

 Believe it or not it was 70 degrees in November in NY, and with dry conditions and a quick course, we enjoyed the final 9 autocross runs of the year.
 At the end of the day, again my best time was in the morning, and in 8th place Porsche PAX for the day, so we'll say unofficially 4th for the year out of 75 drivers that competed at least once.
 For the tiny S05 class, an undefeated season too!